kammitama5/kammitama5.github.io/_posts/2017-4-8-Hello-World.md

   return arr
 }
 ```
--Directed Acrylic Graphs -> Topological Sorting
+- Directed Acrylic Graphs -> Topological Sorting

--planning to research and learn about Grothendieck to be caught up for LambdaConf/ Haskell talk
+- planning to research and learn about Grothendieck to be caught up for LambdaConf/ Haskell talk

--Matlab EdX course begins today on producing logically sound programmes
+- Matlab EdX course begins today on producing logically sound programmes

 ## 4/12/17